-We aim to keep the cost low to make it accessible to all.
-Please generously donate to keep the services available and affordable for all.
+We aim to keep the cost low to make it accessible to all, the yoga fees are insufficient to maintain the building and facilities, please donate generously to keep the teachings available and affordable for all.

 You should always learn Yoga from a suitably qualified teacher.

-If you would like to be informed about new Beginner’s Hatha Yoga course, please complete the form below:
+If you would like to be informed about the Hatha Yoga courses, please complete the form below:

 Or email us on email@example.com if further information is required.

-We look forward to seeing you at the class.
+We look forward to seeing you in the class.